Fly Fishing in Xcalak, Chetumal Bay, Mexico

 Bird watchers can take special trips to bird island to see incredible numbers of water birds nesting, cavorting, and hunting.

 Other wildlife includes manatees, small crocodiles known as caimans, and chachalacas, a large bird that looks like a cross between a pheasant and a cuckoo that will wake you up each morning.
 Jaguars are sometimes seen near Xcalak.
-Iguanas and geckos are welcomed visitors.
+Iguanas and geckos are generally on your roof.

 Sea kayaks are available for the fly fishermen and are great for exploring the back-country lagoons, late evening fishing, or just exercise.

-There is always revelry apre fishing at the lodge.
-Common alcoholic beverages are available.
+There is always revelry après fishing at the lodge.
+Typical beverages are provided.
 Special requests can be accommodated with advanced notice.
 The atmosphere is very casual.